luyangtang/cracking_the_code_interview/linked_lists/deleteMiddleNode/README.md

 Result: nothing is returned, but the new linked list looks like a->b->d->e->f

 [deleteMiddleNode](./deleteMiddleNode/mySolution.cpp) move the data sequentially and detach the final one.

+From the book: Note that this problem cannot be solved if the node to be deleted is the last node in the linked list.